 We secured a record number of green flags for 14 parks in the borough.
 Langtons Garden is the latest to be awarded a Green Flag by environmental charity Keep Britain Tidy, with the other 13 retaining their Green Flag status.
+The Council continued to keep its parks open during the Covid-19 pandemic.

 Work has begun in the creation of a new sports centre in Hornchurch to replace the existing Harrow Lodge site.
-This follows the creation of the Sapphire Ice and Leisure complex last year as well as substantial refurbishment of the Council's
+This follows the creation of the Sapphire Ice and changing facilities.

-Central Park Leisure Centre.
-The New Centre in Hornchurch will boast a 25m eight lane swimming pool, a 20m wide learning and diving pool with movable floor to change the depth, a 100+ station health and fitness suite, exercise studios and top-class changing facilities.
+Leisure complex last year as well as substantial refurbishment of the Council's Central Park Leisure Centre.
+The new centre in Hornchurch will boast a 25m eight lane swimming pool, a 20m wide learning and diving pool with movable floor to change the depth, a 100+ station health and fitness suite, exercise studios and top-class